-15. MAISA Rep
+15. ICSA Rep

 15.1.
-The MAISA Rep for the regatta will be announced at the Coaches Meeting.
+The ICSA Rep for the regatta will be announced at the Coaches Meeting and posted on the Notice Board prior to racing.

 16. Safety

 - 16.1.
 All coaches, competitors, and alternates must wear USCG approved PFD's when afloat. - 16.2.
 A boat requesting assistance from support boats should signal by waving hands overhead. - 16.3.
 A capsized boat may be righted and sailed by its crew unless, in the sole judgment of the Race Committee, safety or the progress of the regatta would be affected, in which case the crew shall accept assistance and the boat will be scored "DNF". - 16.4.
 A boat that retires is asked to notify the Race Committee either before leaving the course area or immediately upon arriving ashore.